symfony/symfony-docs/setup.rst

 .. tip::

-    In continuous integration services you can check security vulnerabilities using a different stand-alone project called `Local PHP Security Checker`_.
-    This is the same project used internally by ``check:security`` but much smaller in size than the entire Symfony CLI.
+    In continuous integration services you can check security vulnerabilities by invoking `composer audit`.
+This uses the same data internally as ``check:security`` but does not require installing the entire Symfony CLI during CI or on CI workers.

 Symfony LTS Versions
 --------------------